-If you’re struggling to get clients, it might not be you that’s the problem, it might be that your website is letting you down in some big way.
+You’re brilliant, talented, and hard working … so how come clients aren’t signing up?
+It might not be you that’s the problem, it could be that your website is letting you down in some big way.

-Some starting points are much better than others.
-Like, if it’s built with an understanding of branding, conversion copywriting, good design principles, user behavior, persuasion and a host of other disciplines that go into making a really successful client-winning website.
-Even then, we don’t really know how people are going to respond to it, if it’s going to work.
+Unless you built it with a deep understanding of branding, conversion copywriting, good design principles, user behavior, the customer journey, audience empathy, persuasion and a host of other disciplines that go into making a really successful client-winning website… some of your assumptions were probably wrong.

 Your website needs to be your hardest-working employee, but you must be a good boss.

-You need your website to help you land clients while you’re busy doing what you do to make a living.
-But like any great employee, it needs the attention of the boss to develop into an even better performer, and, to course correct when its not performing as well as it could.
+This means being curious about your website as a matter of habit, giving it your attention so it can develop into an even better performer, and to course correct when its not performing as well as it could.

 Big areas where people struggle: